alessandrocandolini/telephony-app/README.md

  nix-shell --pure --run "gradle --no-watch-fs --console=plain --no-daemon --info testDebug assembleDebug
 ```

-Notice: in this project the gradle dependencies are managed by `gradle` itself, not by nix.
+**Note**: in this project the gradle dependencies are managed by `gradle` itself, not by nix.
 This means that gradle will download the artifacts and store them in `~/.gradle/` and those artifacts will not be removed by nix after leaving the ephemeral `nix-shell`.

 ## CI/CD